Contributory Fault in Texas

 Example One

 Frank was coming home after work and driving slightly above the speed limit.
 A pickup truck pulled out in front of him, causing the accident.
-Frank filed a personal injury case, and at trial, a jury determined that the pickup truck driver was 75% at fault for pulling out in front of Frank and failing to yield the right of way.
+Frank filed a personal injury case.
+At trial, a jury found the pickup truck driver was 75% at fault.
+The driver pulled out in front of Frank and did not yield the right of way.
 However, the jury also determined that Frank had partial fault for driving above the speed limit and assessed his share of fault at 25%.

 Example Two

-You are in a car accident and have damages of $100,000 (Including medical bills, pain and suffering, lost wages, and other damages).
-The insurance company determines that while their insured has primary responsibility for the accident, you bear some fault for the crash.
+You are in a car accident.
+You have damages of $100,000.
+This includes medical bills, pain and suffering, lost wages, and other costs.
+The insurance company states that the insured person is primarily responsible for the accident.
+However, you also share some blame for the crash.
 They assess your responsibility at 1/3.

 In this example, your damages would be $66,666, as your 1/3 comparative fault would reduce your proceeds by 1/3.
-That is, the total damages are reduced by your corresponding contributory negligence.
+That is, your corresponding contributory negligence reduces the total damages.

 Strategies for Managing Your Case